dominiktr/XAMP-with-Docker/README.md

 # XAMPP with Docker
 Build and run a Dockerized setup that includes XAMPP.

+You can find it on Docker Hub: https://hub.docker.com/r/domintr/xampp

 Create <code>C:/www</code> folder and place your websites there.

 Ports used:<br>